This page shows you how to deploy a service to Cloud Run using Cloud Code for Cloud Shell.

 You can also view details of your running service by clicking the Show Detailed Logs button and looking through your verbose logs in the output window.

-- Open Deployment Logs: Open the application logs of a specific deployment with the Cloud Code Logs Viewer
+- Open Deployment Logs: Open the application logs of a specific deployment with the Cloud Code Logs Explorer

 - Open Service URL: Open the application service URL of a specific service in a web browser